BUNION DR

 Furthermore, Lapiplasty’s three-dimensional correction helps to distribute weight evenly across the foot, reducing pressure on the affected area and minimizing pain.

-Myth 2: Lapiplasty Results are Temporary
+Myth 2: Lapiplasty Results Are Temporary

 Another lapiplasty negative review is that its results are only temporary and that bunions may return after a few years.
 However, this is different.